-(a) The approximate stalling speeds in knots are:-
+(a) The approximate stalling speeds in knots are: -

-Weight (lb.)
-Flap and UC up Flap and UC down
+reigni (iv.) rups and UC UP riaps and UC DOWIN

 30,000 81 71

 40,000 98 88

 50,000 113 102

-10 2 2 4 2 4 1 2 4 1 2 4 2 4 2 1 1 1 1 1 1 - A

-- (b) Warning of the approach to the stall is given by slight buffeting which starts some 10 to 15 knots above the stall and becomes moderate as the stall is reached.
+(b) Warning of the approach to the stall is given by slight buffeting which starts some 10 to 15 knots above the stall and becomes moderate as the stall is reached.
 Just before the stall either wing may drop gently; aileron is effective enough to raise the wing but finally, as the stall occurs, the nose and either wing drop gently together.
 Use of aileron as the stall occurs aggravates the wing drop.
-Recovery from the stall is straight-forward on releasing backward pressure on the stick with ailerons neutral, although in the initial stage of the ensuing dive slight buffeting may again be encountered and care is required to avoid inducing a further stall through too harsh a recovery to normal flight.
-If corrective action is taken at any time up to the stall little or no height is lost; if it is taken after the stall has occurred recovery can be effected in about 1,000 feet. - ⟨c⟩ When wing-tip tanks are fitted the stall warning characteristics are generally similar but occur about 5 knots earlier.
+Recovery from the stall is straightforward on releasing backward pressure on the stick with ailerons neutral, although in the initial stage of the ensuing dive slight buffeting may again be encountered and care is required to avoid inducing a further stall through too harsh a recovery to normal flight.
+If corrective action is taken at any time up to the stall little or no height is lost; if it is taken after the stall has occurred, recovery can be effected in about 1,000 feet.

+(c) When wing tip tanks are fitted the stall warning characteristics are generally similar but occur about 5 knots earlier.
 In addition the pre-stall buffeting is more marked and is accompanied by slight aileron snatch, felt as trembling in the aileron control; the snatching becomes marked if aileron is used to raise a dropped wing.
-With vortex generators fitted the aileron snatching is less marked; no benefit will be gained, however, unless both the wing tip tanks and the wing tips are modified. - (d) If underwing stores are fitted the wing drop is sharp, the ailerons become less effective and rudder control will be required to correct the roll.
-If corrective action is delayed the roll and pitch down can be severe and recovery may take 1,500-2,000 feet.
+With vortex generators fitted the aileron snatching is less marked; no benefit will be gained, however, unless both the wing tips and the tip tanks are modified.

+(d) If underwing stores are fitted the wing drop is sharp, the ailerons become less effective and rudder control will be required to correct the roll.
+If corrective action is delayed, the roll and pitch-down can be severe and recovery may take 1,500-2,000 feet.

-- (e) At any time when G is applied ample warning of the approach of a stall is given by buffeting which increases down to the stall proper, at which there is a tendency for either wing to drop.
-Recovery is immediate upon releasing the pull force on the control column. - (f) Because of the great care necessary in engine handling at high altitude, practice stalling at heights above 25,000 feet is not recommended.
+(e) At any time when G is applied ample warning of the approach of a stall is given by buffeting which increases down to the stall proper, at which there is a tendency for either wing to drop.
+Recovery is immediate upon releasing the pull force on the control column.

+(f) Because of the great care necessary in engine handling at high altitude, practice stalling at heights above 25,000 feet is not recommended.